MicrosoftDocs/windows-dev-docs/windows-apps-src/globalizing/uri-schemes.md

 All the URI schemes described in this topic follow typical URI rules (RFC 3986) for normalization and resource retrieval for schemes.
 The normalized form of these URIs maintains case and percent-decodes RFC 3986 unreserved characters.

-For all the URI schemes described in this topic, *scheme*, *authority*, and *path* are either case-insensitive by standard, or else are processed by the system in a case-insensitive way. **Note** The only exception to that rule is the *authority* of ms-resource, which is case-sensitive.
+For all the URI schemes described in this topic, *scheme*, *authority*, and *path* are either case-insensitive by standard, or else are processed by the system in a case-insensitive way. **Note** The only exception to that rule is the *authority* of `ms-resource`, which is case-sensitive.

 ## ms-appx and ms-appx-web